-He spent his academic sabbatical at Google from 2017 to early 2019 and over the years he has consulted for companies like Intel, Facebook and AMD.
+He works closely with the industry.
+He spent his academic sabbatical at Google from 2017 to early 2019 and over the years he has consulted for other companies such as Facebook, Intel and AMD.

-His primary research interests include computer architecture and system-software design to enable mobile computing and mobile robotics.
+His primary research interests include computer architecture and system-software design to enable mobile computing and autonomus machines.
 His secondary research interests include building high-performance, energy-efficient and resilient computer systems.

 Beyond his technical research contributions, Dr. Janapa Reddi is passionate about STEM education.
 He is responsible for the Austin Independent School District’s “hands-on” computer science (HaCS) program, which teaches sixth- and 7th-grade students programming and the general principles that govern a computing system using open-source electronic prototyping platforms.

 He received a B.S. in computer engineering from Santa Clara University, an M.S. in electrical and computer engineering from the University of Colorado at Boulder, and a Ph.D. in computer science from Harvard University.